 - Classroom-proven strategies to more effectively organize, implement and manage guided math groups and math workstations

-- How to more effectively organize your valuable math instructional time in-person and online
+- How to more effectively organize your valuable math instructional time

 - Proven strategies to build number sense and computational fluency through the use of cooperative math activities